 Subject Taxonomy for the Media - the successor to the Subject Codes

 Media Topics is a constantly updated taxonomy of over 1,200 terms with a focus on categorising text.
 Originally based on the IPTC Subject Codes taxonomy, the Media Topics taxonomy was first released in 2010 and is updated at least once a year.
-It is now available in 11 languages: Arabic, British English, Chinese, Danish, French, German, Norwegian, Portuguese (for Portugal and Brazil), Spanish and Swedish.
+It is now available in 13 languages and language variants: Arabic, British and US English, Chinese, Danish, French, German, Norwegian (Bokmal and Nynorsk), Portuguese and Brazilian Portuguese, Spanish and Swedish.

 The Media Topics vocabulary can be viewed on the IPTC Controlled Vocabulary server at http://cv.iptc.org/newscodes/mediatopic.
 In addition it can be downloaded as a NewsML-G2 Knowledge Item, RDF/XML or RDF/Turtle document, please read the Guidelines.
 An Excel version of Media Topics and a more user-friendly tree-like view is also available.